tikv/rfcs/text/2018-01-03-local-reader.md

 ## Local reader

-There are ReadDelegates (delegate) live in the local reader.
-Delegates are owned by Raft peers which live in the raftstore, they communicate via a channel, and share an atomic `LeaderLease`.
+The local reader uses ReadDelegates (delegate) to handle requests.
+Every delegate is owned by a Raft peer which belongs to the raftstore, they communicate via a channel, and each pair of them shares an atomic `LeaderLease`.

 A peer can do local read as long as it holds the following conditions (only list the most important):